 Adnoc CEC Sultan Al Jaber said in a separate TV interview that “the Indian opportunity is one of many opportunities that is currently being explored.”

 Like state-run Aramco, the world’s biggest oil exporter, Adnoc is seeking to strengthen ties with refineries in Asia to lock up market share in the region driving growth in global oil demand.
 India’s effort to secure supply for its refining industry led state-run Oil and Natural Gas Corp. and two other Indian companies in February to acquire a 10 percent stake in one of Abu Dhabi’s biggest offshore oil concessions.

 The United Arab Emirates, including the sheikhdom of Abu Dhabi, holds about 6 percent of the world’s proven crude reserves.
 The UAE is already a major exporter of crude oil to India, Pradhan said.

 Adnoc on Saturday announced a 2-million barrel cargo of oil destined for India’s strategic petroleum reserve, becoming the first foreign company to invest in the facility.
 Adnoc intends to store 5.86 million barrels of crude at the Karnataka facility, it said in a statement.

 “UAE’s Adnoc crude oil will be stored in India’s land,” Pradhan said.
-“We are moving toward a more strategic relationship.”For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“We are moving toward a more strategic relationship.”oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.